becknik/SeminarModernC-/README.md

 # SeminarModernCpp

 My own code and the LaTeX papers contents of the seminar "Modernes C++" at the University of Stuttgart.
-The topic of the paper is Ranges and Views
+The topic of the paper is Ranges and Views.

 ## Table of Contents